ahsu1230/CodingStandards/general/architecture/reducing_complexity.md

 >
 > A Philosophy of Software Design ~ John Ousterhout (Chapter 2)

+## Definition of Complexity

+The overall complexity can be seen as the sum of `c*p` where `c` is the complexity value of some part of the codebase and `p` is a weight that represents the time developers spend on that part.
+So this means that the total "complexity" of a codebase is most affected by the complexity of portions that are frequently developed on.

 ## Symptoms of a complex codebase:

 - Change amplification